JumpCrypto/crypto-reading-list/DeFi.md

   * a skill tree of DeFi concepts
 * [Where does yield come from, anyway?](https://juliankoh.medium.com/where-does-yield-come-from-anyway-fc818c114bd5)
 * [A theory of DeFi?](https://www.youtube.com/watch?v=esekWF3SyB8)
-  * A keynote at ACM CCS by Professor Tim Roughgarden, presenting a DeFi overview and why it's important to have "theory".
-Includes a deep-dive into AMMs (CFMMs).
+  * an overview of DeFi and why it's important develop "theory".
+Deep-dives into the AMM primitive

 ## Lending protocols
 * [Lending and borrowing in DeFi](https://finematics.com/lending-and-borrowing-in-defi-explained/) (Finematics, Nov 2020)